isovector/draconian-results/pho.md

 Other requirements for sport include:

--   [Masks are required indoors] when not participating in a sport
+-   [Masks required indoors] when not actively participating in a sport
--   [Proof of vaccination is
+-   [Proof of
-    required] for
+    vaccination required] for
-    spectators and adult participants at indoor sporting events
+    spectators (12+) and adult participants at indoor sporting events
 -   Non-employee supervisors, coaches and assistants of indoor sports and group activities for people 21 years or younger must be fully vaccinated